framedsc/Sitesource/markdown/ReshadeGuides/shaderscatalogue.md

 - [**cSMAA**](https://github.com/brimson/brimsonFX/blob/master/shaders/cSMAA.fx): Minimalist version of SMAA, medium setting

 ### Raytracing
-You probably stumble across the term.
+You probably stumbled across the term.
 Raytracing technology aims to simulate light and shadows more precisely.
-Even tho a game implementation of this kind of technology would be more accurate than a reshade implementation, most games dont do ray tracing within them and so these shaders can be useful, especially in old titles.
+Even tho a game implementation of this kind of technology would be more accurate than a reshade implementation, most games don't do ray tracing within them and so these shaders can be useful, especially in old titles.

 - [**dh_rtgi**](https://github.com/AlucardDH/dh-reshade-shaders/blob/master/Shaders/dh_rtgi.fx)
 - [**Marty's RTGI**](https://www.patreon.com/mcflypg): With a lot of work put into it, Marty's RTGI is the way to go.
 You might need to learn how to configure it.
 - [**RadiantGI**](https://github.com/BlueSkyDefender/AstrayFX/blob/master/Shaders/RadiantGI.fx): BlueSky implementation of global illumination plus subsurface scattering.
 Can be used in conjunction with Marty's RTGI, but it also works very well on its own.
 It would require you to learn [how to use it](https://www.youtube.com/watch?v=soXozWWV7e0).
+- [**NGLighting**](https://github.com/mj-ehsan/NiceGuy-Shaders/blob/main/Shaders/NGLighting.fx): Remember to pick up the `NGLightingUI.fxh` file from the repo.

 ### Ambient Occlusion
 Ambient occlusion aims to simulate shadows based on the scene geometry.
 As with ray tracing, it's often very useful with old titles.

 - [**GloomAO**](https://github.com/BlueSkyDefender/AstrayFX/blob/master/Shaders/GloomAO.fx): Screen Space Directional Occlusion.
-- [**qUINT_MXAO**](https://github.com/martymcmodding/qUINT/blob/master/Shaders/qUINT_mxao.fx): Algorithmically similar to latest-gen tech like GTAO and CACAO, although it features some relatively unique features such as indirect illumination, smoothing filter for depth-derived normal maps, double-layer option at no additional cost and others.
+- [**qUINT_MXAO**](https://github.com/martymcmodding/qUINT/blob/master/Shaders/qUINT_mxao.fx): Algorithmically similar to latest-gen techs like GTAO and CACAO, although it features some relatively unique features such as indirect illumination, smoothing filter for depth-derived normal maps, double-layer option at no additional cost and others.
 Highly configurable, easily tweakable.
 - [**qUINT_MXGI**](https://www.patreon.com/mcflypg): Basically MXAO with added GI, or RTGI without the raytracing.
 Planned to be merged with MXAO v2 at some point, currently, they're separate shaders.
 - [**qUINTMXAO v2**](https://www.patreon.com/mcflypg): Compute-based version of MXAO, runs 2-4x faster.
 - [**MC_SSAO**](https://github.com/ConstantineRudenko/Shaders/blob/master/reshade/Shaders/MC_SSAO.fx)